Open-Online-Education-Project/Open-Online-Education-Project.github.io/index.md

 nav_order: 1
 ---

-The Open Online Education Platform (OOEP) aims to redefine higher education's approach by
+The Open Online Education Platform (OOEP) aims to redefine higher education's approach to online education by

 * Advocating for the sharing of course materials online
 * Building open-source edTech